 Identify the accounts that are negatively impacting your score, and take steps to minimise the impact

-As well as giving you an overview and thorough view of your credit history, checkmyfile means you can check the key information lenders use to make a decision when you’re applying for a mortgage.
+As well as giving you an overview and thorough view of your credit history, checkmyfile means you can check the important information lenders use to make a decision when you’re applying for a mortgage.

 When you register for an account, you can log in at any time to track how your checkmyfile credit score changes on a month by month basis.
 Plus, you can get advice from their credit analysts on how to improve and maintain your credit score.

-Checkmyfile don’t have an app, but here’s a step-by-step guide for how to use their service from the browser on your computer or phone:
+checkmyfile is super easy to use.
+Here’s a step-by-step guide for how to use their service from the browser on your computer or phone:

-Sign up: Go to checkmyfile and register for your free 30 day trial by entering your personal information and card details (you won’t be charged unless you don’t cancel after your 30 day free trial)
+Sign up: Go to checkmyfile and register for your free 30 day trial by entering your personal information and card details (you won’t be charged unless you don’t cancel after your 30 day free trial).